 As mentioned, the fastest man made object travelling in space is the Voyager space probe, we don't have anything that can carry humans at that speed.
-The Apollo spacecraft that took man to the Moon took 3 days to get to the Moon taking off on the 16th July 1969 and reaching the Moon three days later.
-If we are going to reach another star, we`re going to have travel a heck of a lot faster.
+The Apollo space craft that took man to the moon took 3 days to get to the Moon taking off on the 16th July 1969 and reaching the moon three days later.
+If we are going to reach another star, we are going to have travel a heck of a lot faster.
 Any future space craft is going to need to carry all its own fuel to make the distance.
 The amount needed would be a massive amount and the space craft unless we came up with a better fuel type, would be uneconomical.

 Rigil Kentaurus also known as Proxima Centauri in the Constellation of Centaurus is widely recognised as the second closest star to our own Sun.
 It takes light to travel from the star to us 4.4 years.
 It would take us in a space ship at light speed 4.4 years there and another 4.4 years back excluding however long we would spend exploring the solar system.
 The star is a faint star and cannot be seen with unaided eye.
 It is not at present believed to not have any planets in orbit round itself.
 It is part of a three sun system.

 Instead of using faster than light travel, another way to get from here to another part of the universe is to use a wormhole.
-Wormholes are simplistic speak, a tunnel between one part of the galaxy or universe to another.
+Wormholes are simplestic speak, a tunnel between one part of the galaxy or universe to another.
 They are featured in many science fiction such as Star Trek and Farscape.
 You're not travelling at the speed of light and so doesn't break the law on light speed.

 People believe that aliens have reached Earth and therefore faster than light travel is possible.
-The reason they give for not wanting to communicate with us humans is because we haven`t yet reached the same level of intelligence as they are, the so-called Prime Directive as mentioned in the Star Trek franchise.
-The aliens also think we`re too war like to be friends and have gone away.
-Any alien civilisation that has reached Earth and then turned back without saying a word would`ve made a pointless journey.
-Although we haven`t sent anything to other planets physically, our radio transmissions from the early days of telecommunications have reached other planets and as far as we know, they could be making their own way here.
+The reason they give for not wanting to communicate with us humans is because we have not yet reached the same level of intelligence as they are, the so-called Prime Directive as mentioned in the Star Trek franchise.
+The aliens also think we are too war like to be friends and have gone away.
+Any alien civilisation that has reached Earth and then turned back without saying a word would have made a pointless journey.
+Although we have not sent anything to other planets physically, our radio transmissions from the early days of telecommunications have reached other planets and as far as we know, they could be making their own way here.